spiral-modules/components/README.md

 Unit Testing is a work in progress.

 Read more with examples in [spiral guide](https://github.com/spiral/guide).
 Check [Framework Bundle](https://github.com/spiral/spiral).
+Framework interfaces [can be found here](https://github.com/spiral/guide/blob/master/framework/interfaces.md).

 **P.S.
 Need help to identify what parts of framework can be swapped with Symfony, Zend components without breaking internal interfaces.
 So far best candidates: FilesInterface, Events\DispatcherInterface, TranslatorInterface (?).**